Web-Team-IITI-Gymkhana/tpc-backend/github-workflow.md

 3. Get a code review from a team member.
 4. After approval, merge the pull request using the squash and merge option.
 5. The branch should be automatically deleted after the merge.
 If not, ensure that the branch is deleted manually.
-6. If a [Pull Request Template](../.github/pull_request_template.md) exists, please follow it for consistency.

-### Code Review Best Practices
-- Ensure your code is well-tested and passes all CI checks.
-- Follow the project's style and linting guidelines.
-- Write clear, descriptive commit messages.
-- Reviewers should check for logic, security, and maintainability.

 ## Release Process